The thinking and the people behind The Centre for Legal Leadership (CLL).

 CLL provides advice, insights and support to help you find your feet and build your career as an in-house lawyer.
 We cover everything from your first 100 days in the role, through team building and gaining respect across your organisation, to succession planning.
-Nothing like this has ever been created before.

 And it’s freely accessible.

 As the in-house legal community grows in size, stature, and complexity of roles, there’s an increasing need for a credible and durable source of answers to the questions in-house lawyers have.
 The best answers need to come from those who have been in-house and faced similar challenges.

 How did CLL come to life?

 We formed a team of in-house legal experts from diverse backgrounds.
 Their mission was to write, review and comment on content so that what we publish is relevant and appropriate in as many in-house contexts as possible.